alphagov/govuk-import-export-prototype/guide/starting-to-export/move-goods-inside-the-eu.markdown

 s2.
 Your courier or freight forwarder will ask you to complete a proforma invoice. s3.
 Attach the proforma invoice (and licence, if you need one) to your consignment.

-^It's usually simple to move goods within the EU, but some countries may have import rules for certain goods.
+^Some countries may have import rules for certain goods.
 You can check by talking to your importer or reading the appropriate [country guide](https://www.gov.uk/government/collections/exporting-country-guides), which includes contact details for local advice.

 ##After you export